 If the hacker has not changed your login credentials, or if you were able to regain control of your account using your alternative email ID or phone, you need to check out for any damages done to your account.

 – Change the password to something that is new and has not been used anymore

-– If using same password with other accounts, change them as soon as possible so that the hacker cannot take control over them.
-For example, if your hacked Google account had the same password that you use on LinkedIN, you need to change the LinkedIN password as well.
+– If using the same password with other accounts, change them as soon as possible so that the hacker cannot take control over them.
+For example, if your hacked Google account had the same password that you use on LinkedIn, you need to change the LinkedIn password as well.

 Check the Sent Items folder to see if the hacker contacted anybody.
 If he did, contact those people and tell them your Google account was hacked and that message was sent by the hacker.